wp-plugins/head-footer-code/readme.txt

 * Choose which post types will have enabled article specific head/footer fields
 * Choose should article specific head/footer code be appended to site-wide code, or will replace site-wide code
 * Site-wide section located under **Tools** > **Head & Footer Code**
-* If you have enabled WP_DEBUG constant in `wp-config.php`, you'll see site-wide and article specific entries in page source code wrapped to commens.
+* If you have enabled WP_DEBUG constant in `wp-config.php`, you'll see site-wide and article specific entries in page source code wrapped to comments.

 == Installation ==